TL;DR

-In this post, you’ll learn the definition of an exception, what exception handling is, and why it’s so important, and some best practices when handling exceptions.
+In this post, you’ll learn the definition of an exception, what exception handling is, why it’s so important, and some best practices when handling exceptions.

 Error handling is massively important in programming, to the point where some people say software development is mostly error handling.
 In many modern programming languages, the primary mechanism for managing errors is exception handling.